 September 21st, 2020

-Katie Lyon talks about her latest release ‘Some Things Take Time’, as well as her live performance at The House of Machines in Cape Town.
+Katie Lyon talks about her latest EP ‘Some Things Take Time’ and her performance at The House of Machines in Cape Town.

 Katie Lyon is a singer-songwriter from Southwest Florida.
 She is influenced by the sounds of Brandi Carlile, Miranda Lambert and Kacey Musgraves, as well as George Strait, Chris Stapleton and Jason Isbell.
 Katie’s music resembles the easy listening side of country, where you can kick back with a drink on your back porch and let your mind drift into a song.